TheBozzz34/Tello-GUI/README.md

 | cw x      | Rotate “x” degrees clockwise.        |
 | ccw x     | Rotate “x” degrees counterclockwise. |

+## Other features

+- UDP Communication: Utilizes Boost.Asio for low-level UDP communication with the drone.
+- Crash management: Sentry.io used to log crashes and exceptions with the help of Google Crashpad

 ### Signing